rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <ul>
 <li>Direct control of a Discovered object via its HomeAssistant entity.
 </li><li>Control using multiple objects via created entities in yaml.
-</li><li>Control using a "Virtual" external device as an intermediary for complex actions.
+</li><li>Control using a "virtual" external device as an intermediary for complex actions.
 </li></ul>
 Most of the following Tips can be used with almost all of the Internal Objects, not just the ones shown in the examples.